Euler systems and relative Satake isomorphism: Local computations

 We now specialize to the case where $F$ is a local field, with ring of integers $\Or$ and residue field $\F$.
 Let $q=\#\F$.
 Let $\varpi$ be a uniformizer.
 For any of the varieties denoted by bold letters, we will use the normal font to denote its $F$-points, so for example $X=\mb{X}(F)$.

 The group $G$ has a natural smooth left action on the function space $C^\infty(X,\C)$.
-In this section, we recall its spectral decomposition, following the works of Sakellaridis and his collaborators.
+In this section, we recall the spectral decomposition of its unramified part, following the works of Sakellaridis and his collaborators.
 The goal is to observe certain automatic divisibility properties and match them with a corresponding phenomenon in geometry.